 Wu had to flee to the International Settlement, where the British refused to shelter him; the Americans took him in.
 From there, he played a role in combatting both the Small Swords and the Taiping troops.
 After 17 months, the (Chinese) city fell to Imperial forces that engaged in an orgy of killing, looting, and raping that lasted for three days.

-It is accepted in China that the Small Swords were a peasant-led anti-imperialist movement, as the poster suggests as well.
+It is accepted in China that the Small Sword were a peasant-led anti-imperialist movement, as the poster suggests as well.
 However, it was commanded by people working as traders, and largely made up of unemployed dockworkers and longshore men.
 Moreover, it had sought and obtained foreign military support, as the British the Americans both sold weapons to them.
 Small Swords leaders often had worked for foreign firms and they continued their collaboration.

 In the image, the yellow-robed person in the center represents Liu Lichuan, while the Chinese official cowering to the right should be Wu Jianzhang.
 Liu and others behind him wear red headbands, which were used to indicate membership of the insurgents.